 Two pilot projects were established for rice and sunflower early on, because a considerable amount of crop wild relative diversity already exists in genebanks for these crops.

-Pre-breeding projects will be established for a total of 20 crops.
-At this time, the Crop Trust is already supporting pre-breeding work on eight crops.
+Currently, pre-breeding projects are established for a total of 19 crops.
 Each of these projects contains significant capacity building components and are typically carried out by a partnership between national programs, universities and CGIAR centres.
+Out of these 19 pre-breeding projects, 10 will be selected for follow-up evaluation projects.

 For more information on the Crop Wild Relatives project, visit the project website.